-The system uses microcomputer technology to monitor all protection zones and system status and provides appropriate information for display on the Keypad(s) used with the system, and initiates appropriate alarms.
-Your system may also have been programmed to automatically transmit alarm or status messages over the phone lines to a central alarm monitoring station.
+The system uses microcomputer technology to monitor all protection zones (doors, windows, smoke alarms, etc.) and system status.
+It provides appropriate information for display on the keypad(s) used with the system, and initiates appropriate alarms.
+Your system may also have been programmed to automatically transmit alarm or status messages over the phone lines or cellular or IP communicator to a central alarm monitoring station.